-An direct-to-DVD 35 minute animated short film "The Chronicles of Riddick: Dark Fury" was made and released to connect "Pitch Black" and "The Chronicles of Riddick" together, with Vin Diesel providing the voice of Riddick.
-The short film takes place shortly after "Pitch Black" and 5 years before "The Chronicles of Riddick" which Riddick, Imam and Jack are captured by the crew of the mercenary ship "The Kublai Khan", which Riddick and his companions discover the imperial woman Antonia Chillingsworth is using her mercenary army to capture criminals, but instead of transporting them to prison planets and collecting the reward money, Chillingsworth has the criminals turned into living statues for her art collection.
-In the short film, Toombs is a member of the Kublai Khan crew and Jack makes her first kill by killing Antonia Chillingsworth, Riddick drops off Imam and Jack on Helion Prime, when Imam becomes concerned for Jack that she will become a cold-blooded killer liked Riddick and Toomb swears to go after Riddick and collect the bounty on his head.
+An direct-to-DVD 35 minute animated short film "The Chronicles of Riddick: Dark Fury" was made, and released to connect "Pitch Black" and "The Chronicles of Riddick" together, with Vin Diesel providing the voice of Riddick.
+The short film takes place shortly after "Pitch Black", and five years before "The Chronicles of Riddick", which Riddick, Imam, and Jack are captured by the crew of the mercenary ship "The Kublai Khan", which Riddick and his companions discover the imperial woman Antonia Chillingsworth is using her mercenary army to capture criminals, but instead of transporting them to prison planets, and collecting the reward money, Chillingsworth has the criminals turned into living statues for her art collection.
+In the short film, Toombs is a member of the Kublai Khan crew, and Jack makes her first kill by killing Antonia Chillingsworth, Riddick drops off Imam and Jack on Helion Prime, when Imam becomes concerned for Jack that she will become a cold-blooded killer liked Riddick, and Toombs swears to go after Riddick, and collect the bounty on his head.

-The reason why the film has two narrators Riddick and Aereon is because the story is being told from their points of views and Aereon's narration at the beginning of the film is to introduce the Necromongers into the story and to explain who they are and their backstory.
-Riddick whom is the main character of the Riddick films is the narrator of all the films.
+The reason why the film has two narrators, Riddick and Aereon, is because the story is being told from their points of view, and Aereon's narration at the beginning of the film is to introduce the Necromongers into the story, and to explain who they are, and their backstory.
+Riddick, who is the main character of the films, is the narrator of all of them.

 In The Purifier's back-story: When The Lord Marshal attacked the Furyan planet to prevent the seer's prophecy of his death at the hands of a Furyan.
 The Purifier's life was spared and The Purifier was converted and had fallen under the Necromonger influence.